Talking About USC Financial Aid

 First-Year Students: February 11, 2022.

-Families should begin preparing as soon as possible, and start with the PROFILE, which is available after October 1.
+Families should begin preparing as soon as possible, and start with the CSS Profile, which is available after October 1.

 The FAFSA is available after January 1.

-Community college students should be made aware of the PROFILE requirement, as well as the need to file the FAFSA in a timely manner.
+Community college students should be made aware of the CSS Profile requirement, as well as the need to file the FAFSA in a timely manner.
 USC needs time to determine eligibility for university need-based aid.

 We will request actual tax returns or supporting documentation only if necessary for verification.